Probesys/lotemplate/README.md

 ======================================

 ```
+IMPORTANT CHANGE

-IMPORTANT CHANGE variable SECRET_KEY  has been rename in SECRETKEY
+variable SECRET_KEY  has been rename in SECRETKEY
 don't forget to change your .env

+Now API and CLI accept json and now a dict of json look at example

 this is due to the upgrade of flask that don't accept variables with _
 ```